-MPC is a well-established control technique which relies on the iterative solution of optimal control problems (OCPs), see the textbooks [60, 125].
-Recently, [20, 18, 28] have introduced funnel-like ideas to overcome some limitations in MPC.
+MPC is a well-established control technique which relies on the iterative solution of optimal control problems (OCPs), see the textbooks [69, 144].
+Recently, [23, 21, 31] have introduced funnel-like ideas to overcome some limitations in MPC.
 The latter means that "artificial" assumptions are imposed to find an initially feasible solution and to ensure recursive feasibility of MPC (i.e., solvability of the OCP at a particular time instant automatically implies solvability of the OCP at the successor time instant).
 It was shown that these assumptions are superfluous when "funnel-like" stage costs are introduced so that the costs grow unbounded when the tracking error approaches the funnel boundary.
 More precisely, in contrast to simply adding the constraints on the tracking error to the OCP with standard quadratic stage costs, funnel MPC is initially and recursively feasible, without imposing state constraints or terminal conditions and independent of the length of the prediction horizon.
-These results hold for a large class of nonlinear multi-input multi-output systems with relative degree one, very similar to the class $\mathcal{N}^{m,1}$, as shown in [20].
-Utilizing so called feasibility constraints and extending the stage costs by additional terms (similar to the gain functions in (3.21)), applicability of funnel MPC to systems with arbitrary relative degree was shown in [18].
+These results hold for a large class of nonlinear multi-input multi-output systems with relative degree one, very similar to the class $\mathcal{N}^{m,1}$ , as shown in [23].
+The applicability of the method has been demonstrated for a magnetic levitation system in [138].
+Utilizing so called feasibility constraints and extending the stage costs by additional terms (similar to the gain functions in (3.21)), applicability of funnel MPC to systems with arbitrary relative degree was shown in [21].
 However, the parameters involved in the feasibility constraints are very hard to determine and usually conservative estimates must be used.
 But then again, initial and recursive feasibility cannot be guaranteed.
-Furthermore, the stage cost function used in [18] is rather complex and (together with the feasibility constraints in the optimal control problem) leads to an increased computational effort.
-These drawbacks have been resolved in the recent work [19], where a modified and simple stage cost is used and the feasibility constraints are avoided.
-In [21] the combination of funnel MPC with an additional funnel control feedback loop was investigated, and it was shown that this leads to a control scheme which achieves the tracking objective even in case of severe model-plant mismatches.
+Furthermore, the stage cost function used in [21] is rather complex and (together with the feasibility constraints in the optimal control problem) leads to an increased computational effort.
+These drawbacks have been resolved in the recent work [22], where a modified and simple stage cost is used and the feasibility constraints are avoided.
+In [24] the combination of funnel MPC with an additional funnel control feedback loop was investigated, and it was shown that this leads to a control scheme which achieves the tracking objective even in case of severe model-plant mismatches.
 This resolves another limitation of classical MPC: it requires a sufficiently accurate model to predict the system behaviour and compute the optimal control in each step.
-In the approach from [21], funnel MPC is safeguarded by the additional funnel controller, to guarantee the evolution of the tracking error within the funnel boundaries.
-Another extension of this approach is presented in [102], where a framework to improve the model by learning its parameters from data is introduced, while it is still safeguarded by the funnel controller component.
+In the approach from [24], funnel MPC is safeguarded by the additional funnel controller, to guarantee the evolution of the tracking error within the funnel boundaries.
+Another extension of this approach is presented in [115], where a framework to improve the model by learning its parameters from data is introduced, while it is still safeguarded by the funnel controller component.
 A limitation of the approach is that the learning scheme must guarantee that the "improved model" is again a member of the considered class of models, which, so far, is only clear for simple learning algorithms restricted to linear models.
 Furthermore, the extension to arbitrary relative degree is an open problem.